min2ha/ukwa-site/content/target/71629/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Labour agrees to keep options open on 'people's vote'

 Senior allies of Jeremy Corbyn questioned the rationale for a fresh Brexit referendum as delegates to the party’s 2018 conference in Liverpool agreed a statement committing Labour to keeping the option on the table.